 Mixing seemingly effortless musicality and original storytelling, Grace Morrison turns deeply personal and historical stories into song for listeners from all walks of life.
 “With a crystal clear voice and songs that land squarely in your heart, Grace has something truly special,” says producer/performer Jon Evans of Brick Hill Studios.
 And Jon should know, he has spent his career playing with the very best singer-songwriters of our generation: Tori Amos, Sarah McLachlan, Ben Folds, and Paula Cole.

-2017 marks a turning point for Grace as she released her first full length CD: “I'm The Apple”.
+In 2017 Grace released her first full length CD: “I'm The Apple”.
 The deeply personal album is full of catchy choruses, history, emotion, and storytelling; all key elements of her unique style.
 Grace is a regular on national festival circuit and has won a number of prestigious awards including the Eventide Arts Songwriting Competition and the Big Break contest where her music video was played on the season finale of American Idol.

 See Grace Live